nikothomas/cerebras-rs/README.md

 High-performance Rust SDK for the Cerebras Inference API, providing low-latency AI model inference powered by Cerebras Wafer-Scale Engines and CS-3 systems.

-## Features

-- 🚀 **High Performance** - Optimized for Cerebras' ultra-fast inference
-- 🔄 **Async/Await** - Built on Tokio for concurrent operations
-- 📡 **Streaming Support** - Real-time token streaming for chat and completions
-- 🛠️ **Builder Patterns** - Ergonomic API for constructing requests
-- 🎯 **Type Safety** - Strongly typed requests and responses
-- 🔧 **Function Calling** - Full support for tool use and function calling
-- 📝 **Comprehensive Examples** - Ready-to-run examples for common use cases

 ## Installation

 Add this to your `Cargo.toml`: